Press release First large-scale AGROECOLOGICAL EXPERIMENTAL PLATFORM launched in Flanders

 An OPEN pilot platform, instructive for many target groups

-The Agrocologisch Proefplatform (or "Agroecological experimental platform") generates expertise for several types of professionals: primarily farmers, but also agricultural consultants, agricultural contractors, machine builders, technology companies, and companies active in crop protection and breeding.
+The Experimental Platform for Agroecology in Hansbeke generates expertise for several types of professionals: primarily farmers, but also agricultural consultants, agricultural contractors, machine builders, technology companies, and companies active in crop protection and breeding.

 Arable and livestock farmers are particularly interested in the given crop rotations, but the system of crop rotation can also arouse the interest of tree nurseries, especially when they work together with arable and livestock farmers.